| Feature/Factor | TikTok | YouTube |

 - Viral memes and trends

 The app revolutionized the market, which now has a video-sharing function and an enormous amount of content from different industries.
-ByteDance is the Chinese company that officially introduced the app in 2017 as a Musical.ly.
+ByteDance is the Chinese company that officially introduced the app in 2017 as Musical.ly.

 YouTube – Long-Form Evergreen Content